-Other programming tools of processing and analysing database resources have been developed as well.
+Other programming tools for processing and analysis of database resources were developed as well.
 One such programming tool is the Language Integrated Query (LINQ).
-Compared to

-SQL, LINQ is simpler, more productive, and higher-level [3-5].
+Com pared to SQL, LINQ is simpler, more productive, and higher-level [3-5].
 However, there are no papers describing in detail the application of LINQ technology in the processing and analysis of traction data from an electric vehicle.